footworkjs/footwork-documentation/docs/router-outlets.md

 * Outlets can load/display any component.

+    !!!
+Tip
+        The display component specified here is simply a normal component, and so you can [register and load them](component-registration.md) just like any other component.

 * An outlet is manipulated/controlled by its parent router.

 * Outlets can be nested deeply inside of components/viewModels/etc.